Bjarnos/SelfbotDocs/docs/Main/index.md

 ---

 # Main
-Please select a method you want to know more about from the TOC below:
+Please select an item you want to know more about from the TOC below: